// Remove Clearing button

 Course overview

-This Ancient History and Archaeology BA course is accredited by the Chartered Institute for Archaeology (CIfA) and University Archaeology UK (UAUK).
+Our Ancient History and Archaeology BA (Honours) degree is accredited by the Chartered Institute for Archaeology (CIfA) and University Archaeology UK (UAUK).

 Immerse yourself in ancient history and archaeology on our joint honours degree.
-Learn Latin and Ancient Greek from beginners' or advanced level, and gain the skills you need to become a professional archaeologist and researcher.
+With the opportunity to learn Latin and Ancient Greek from beginners' or intermediate level, and gain the skills you’ll need for your future career.

-Explore the Greek and Roman worlds and piece together their history using diverse types of evidence.
+Explore the global ancient world, including the classical civilisations of Greece and Rome, and piece together their history using diverse types of evidence.
 From analysing ancient texts to studying material remains, you’ll explore areas such as architecture, sculpture, pottery and coins ensuring you develop a broad range of knowledge.

-Our classroom extends beyond the University, to the region's diverse heritage.
+Our classroom extends beyond the University, to the region's diverse heritage, based in an area of world class archaeology on the edge of the Roman Empire.
 From Hadrian's Wall to Bamburgh Castle on the Northumbrian coast, there's a rich past to discover on our doorstep.

 Your course and study experience - disclaimers and terms and conditions